 I will sometimes go to 2 or 3 different grocery stores for my shopping, not counting online shopping.
 And that’s because there are somethings that are on sale at one store that are not on sale at another.
-And like I mentioned in the previous tip, I strongly dislike paying full price for anything.
-It takes a little more time and effort but it can really help you stretch your budget when your trying to eat healthy and save.
+And as I mentioned in the previous tip, I strongly dislike paying full price for anything.
+It takes a little more time and effort but it can really help you stretch your budget when you’re trying to eat healthy and save.

-11 | Buy In Season Produce & Freeze
+11 | Buy In-Season Produce & Freeze

 Produce that is in season is going to be significantly cheaper than produce that is not.
 So try to only buy fruits and veggies that are in season.
 Buy more than you need for that week and freeze the rest for later.
 You’ll save a lot of money this way.